FEDDIE GIRL Novel: For all ex-boarding school students. Check this out!!!!!!

 @Beaubrains,

 Thanks a lot for the kind words, I'm glad you enjoyed it.
-And "yes" to both your questions.
+And "yes" to your first question and "no" to the other.

 Joan